Did you know that shampoos isn’t the only way to wash your hair?

 Duh!
 Tell me something I don’t know, Gio.
 Shampoo is the most common way to wash hair.
 There’s a reason why we all do it.
 It works.
 Shampoo uses cleansing agents called surfactants to help water mix with oil, dandruff, buildup and dirt so they can rinsed away down the drain.
 The catch?
 If these surfactants are too strong, they’ll also remove the natural oils that moisturise your hair and protect it from damage.
 Cue dryness, brittleness and lack of shine.
 Instead of looking for a gentler shampoo, some people prefer to look for an alternative to shampoos altogether.
 If that’s you, keep reading.

 2. Dry shampoo

-Dry shampoos are powdered shampoos that work without water.
-They use powder like cornstarch or talc to absorb excess sebum from hair.
-You spray the shampoo on your hair and then you brush it out.
-However dry shampoos don’t work as well as regular shampoos and your hair may still feel dirty and gross.
-In addiction, they can leave some white residue on your hair.
+The BFF of every oily-haired girl out there, dry shampoos work without water.
+They use powders like cornstarch or talc to absorb excess sebum from hair.
+Here’s how it works: you spray the shampoo on your hair and then you brush it out.
+It’s not as effective as regular shampoos because it can’t clean hair completely.
+But it’ll make it look good enough you can skip washing for the day.

 4. Body wash

 Did you know that shampoos and body washes have very similar formulas?
 They both use surfactants as cleaning agents with some conditioning ingredients thrown in the mix.
 The difference?
 Body washes use less harsh detergents – they’re designed to clean skin, which is more sensitive than hair.
 They work for hair, too, but they won’t provide the deep cleanse oily or heavy build-up hair needs.